pmboutet/fr-template-build/doc/doc/pages/campaign.rst

 #TODO DOC RAPH both internal and external are similare by desing: looks like the fields relating to external segment are on the Internal Segment page layout : Code source, Identifiant routeur externe, Routeur

 #TODO DOC RAPH Review UI
+#TODO DOC Opportynity related list in Campaign only works with Campaing Influence set to false